jt14den/better-research-software/episodes/07-software-documentation.md

 :::::::::::::::::::::::::::::::::::::: questions

 - How should we document our code?
-- Why are documentation and repository metadata important and how they support FAIR software?
+- Why are documentation and repository metadata important?
-- What are the minimum elements of documentation needed to support FAIR software?
+- What are the minimum elements of documentation needed?

 ::::::::::::::::::::::::::::::::::::::::::::::::